Everything You Need to Know About OCT TestHarsh Kumar

 What is OCT used for?

-OCT provides a 3D cross-sectional view of the retina to look for several eye conditions.
+OCT Eye Test provides a 3D cross-sectional view of the retina to look for several eye conditions.
 The biggest advantage of OCT technology is that various potential eye diseases can be identified even before symptoms are present.
 Serious eye diseases can be detected using this technology, including diabetic retinopathy, glaucoma, optic nerve damage, and macular degeneration.
 As a result, doctors can offer early treatment to protect your vision and avoid long-term eye problems.

 OCT allows the profile of the optic nerve to be mapped out and this information is stored in the device’s computer so it can be compared to future scans to see if the disease is progressing or stable.
 Nothing gives a picture of what’s going on in your eye quite like an OCT image.
 That’s why the eye specialists at Florida Eyecare Associates routinely perform OCT Testing In Miami, Brickell and Key Biscayne as part of their comprehensive eye examination.